Higher-spin localized shocks: Higher-spin shockwave as skipped pole

 The underlying technical reason why the holographic Green's function and OTOC both know about the butterfly velocity boils down to the fact that the quasinormal mode at the special pole-skipping point \emph{is} the shockwave.
 For gravitational theories without higher spins, this was argued in \cite{Wang:2022mcq} where it was shown that a localized gravitational shockwave along the black hole horizon can be obtained from the special quasinormal mode after some appropriate regularization and limiting procedure.
 We now show that the same argument can be used in the presence of higher spins.

 To begin with, recall that a theory with spins up to $\ell$ has its first pole-skipping point located at $\omega=\i (\ell-1)2\pi T$, derived for general integer $\ell$ in \cite{Wang:2022mcq} whose notations and terminologies we will follow in this section.
-Substituting this frequency to the expression for a Fourier mode, $e^{-\i \omega v}$, we have